ALive-research/Slicer-Liver/Docs/adr/0037-vascular-territories-off-markups.md

 the carrier's display slot — the composite-row replacement for the retired in-item editable text (and its tree `itemChanged` label handler).

-## Amendment — connected-tree-constrained centerline seeding (slice 5)
+## Amendment — multi-system per-structure centerline seeding (slice 5)

 The compute-path amendment resolved the centerline **input surface** by merging every segment of the input segmentation (the fix that first made a real surface reach VMTK).
-Real multi-structure liver data (liver parenchyma + portal + hepatic veins + tumour, one node) shows merge-all is wrong: VMTK extracts one centerline tree from a **connected** surface, but the venous systems are disjoint components (and a single segment may carry contributions from more than one system).
-A territory's seed set must therefore lie on a single connected vessel tree — portal and hepatic never connect — or the extraction is meaningless (a medial path tunnelling through fused structures).
+Real multi-structure liver data (liver parenchyma + portal + hepatic veins + tumour, one node) shows merge-all is wrong: VMTK extracts one centerline tree from a **connected** surface, but the venous systems are disjoint components.
+A medial path tunnelling through fused structures is meaningless.

+An earlier revision of this amendment LOCKED each territory to one connected vessel tree: the first seed picked the system and later seeds snapped back onto it, with the component glowing.
+That is clinically wrong.
+A vascular territory may legitimately be defined by seeds in **multiple disjoint structures** — e.g. points on a hepatic vein plus points on the portal vein.
+Portal and hepatic are disjoint components whose centerlines are derived **independently** and BOTH feed the one territory's map region.
+The single-tree lock forbade exactly the case the surgeon needs, so it is removed in favour of the multi-system model below.

 ### Vessel surface by vascular SCT type (extends the compute amendment)